Borealiscodes/uma-universal/conceptual-engine/geometry/UMA_Geometric_Provenance.md

 {0,1}^{4N}
 ```

-This is the discrete coordinate representation of a **4N‑dimensional hypercube**.
+This is the discrete coordinate representation of a 4N‑dimensional hypercube.

 ---